Last updated on September 17, 2024 by Krysti

 Can Yanagawa Be a Day Trip from Fukuoka?

-Yes, a Yanagawa day trip is absolutely possible for anyone visiting Fukuoka.
+Yes, Yanagawa is a great option if you’re interested in taking a day trip from Fukuoka.
 In fact, that’s what a lot of people end up doing, especially those who are short on time.
 It only takes about an hour to travel between the two cities, leaving you with plenty of time to explore.

 How Do You Get From Fukuoka to Yanagawa?